-- 1) must be received from the federal or a municipal government or agency, public, corporations, community foundations and other similar foundations and funders, private donors, or raised through fundraising activities - 2) may include gifts-in-kind including, but not limited to: - a. donated land or rights to use land for trail purposes - b. documented volunteer or donated labour - c. other goods, calculated at fair market values/rates as determined by Trails Manitoba - 3) may not be gifts derived from provincial government sources.
+- 1) must be received from the federal or a municipal government or agency, public, corporations, community foundations and other similar foundations and funders, private donors, or raised through fundraising activities - 2) may include gifts-in-kind including, but not limited to: - a. donated land or rights to use land for trail purposes - b. documented volunteer or donated labour - c. other goods, calculated at fair market values/rates as determined by Trails Manitoba - 3) may NOT be funding contributions derived from other provincial government sources.